ONLINE BIKE STORE RATINGS

 1 – Average Support.
 The store offers no unique discount to readers but it supports this site at the same level it supports others sites.

-For context, I’ve also listed one of a half dozen categories describing the kind of model the store uses to run its business.
-This is an informational description rather than a rating of the store.
+For context, I’ve also listed one of a half-dozen categories describing the kind of model the store uses to run its business.
+This is an informational description only and doesn’t figure in the store rating.

 Here’s are brief descriptions of the model designations you’ll see in the chart above.

 Superstore – These online cycling stores are very large and have massive purchasing power, allowing them to sell products typically for 20-40% below the full retail price and sell all over the world.